pveller/adventureworks-moltin/README.md

+# UPDATE
+Upgraded to work over Moltin v2 APIs and is now using the latest [js-sdk](https://github.com/moltin/js-sdk)

 # Adventure Works catalog for Moltin

 A set of scripts to setup the [Adventure Works](https://msftdbprodsamples.codeplex.com/releases/view/125550) product catalog in your [Moltin](https://moltin.com/) store.